Lyn Paul website logo. Lyn Paul website banner.

 Rock 'n' Roll Juvenile

-• Cliff Richard and the Shadows
+• Cliff Richard and The Shadows

 Thank You Very Much